The Montclair Pod

 Focuses on a range of local topics such as Montclair's real estate market, school system dynamics, and political identity with episodes examining housing challenges, the impact of national politics on community sentiment, and the redevelopment of iconic locations like Lackawanna Plaza.

-The Montclair Pod is your deep dive into the stories, issues, and buzz shaping Montclair, NJ.
-Hosted by three local friends—journalist and financial expert Farnoosh Torabi, MediaFeed co-founder Michael Schreiber, and TV producer Alexandra Privitera—we’re here to explore the heart of our vibrant community with curiosity and a dose of neighborly chatter.
+The Montclair Pod is an award-winning podcast that offers a deep dive into the stories, issues, and buzz shaping Montclair, NJ.
+Hosted by local friends—journalist and financial expert Farnoosh Torabi and MediaFeed co-founder Michael Schreiber—we’re here to explore the heart of our vibrant community with curiosity and a dose of neighborly chatter.
 From the latest drama in Montclair schools to the tangled web of local politics and even the mysteries of our rollercoaster real estate market, we cover the topics you’re already chatting about at the bus stop, the farmer’s market, or over a drink at Tierney’s.
 Each episode features thought-provoking conversations and special guests, from community leaders to movers and shakers making waves in town.
 This is your show, too!
 Share your questions, opinions, critiques, and compliments at MontclairPod.com; you might hear them on an upcoming episode.
 Subscribe now to The Montclair Pod and join us in spotlighting the culture, stories, and spirited debates that make Montclair more than just a town—it’s home.

 Hosted on Acast.
 See acast.com/privacy for more information.

-**Subscribe, leave a review below, and please share your thoughts by leaving a voicemail at MontclairPod.com.
+Subscribe, leave a review below, and please share your thoughts at MontclairPod.com.
 Follow on Instagram and send us a tip: [email protected].

 Hosted on Acast.
 See acast.com/privacy for more information.